-As indoor winter sports comes to an end it’s time for Niles West athletes to take the field, and the Wolves softball team is more than ready to begin their season.
-The team has had off-season practice on Tuesdays, Wednesdays and Thursdays, since the fall, incorporating both hitting practice and time in the weight room.
+As indoor winter sports comes to an end, it is time for Niles West athletes to take the field, and the Wolves softball team is more than ready to begin their season.
+Since the fall, the team has been practicing off-season on Tuesdays, Wednesdays and Thursdays, incorporating both hitting practice and time in the weight room.
 Despite the harsh winter weather, they have found ways to keep practicing in preparation for the upcoming season.

 Head varsity coach Kelly Kleppin has held various positions on the coaching staff since 2017, and now she is entering her second season as head coach.
 Kleppin organized this season’s off-season workouts in order to keep the team on top of their skills.